ItsGamingTube/Roblox-MongoDB-Reloaded/README.md

 You don’t need to do anything for saving actually, everything is done internally in module .

+### AntiExploit
+We made this project with security in mind.
+That's why the module is stored in ServerScriptService.
+However, exploiters can still find ways to exploit it.
+We update the plugin regulary, but you can also make your own anti exploit for additional protection.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.